Scientifically proven, evidence-based results!

 We have conducted 6 research studies over a 5-year period, each one improving upon the methods of the last.
 An analogy that we like to use is that if our ultimate goal was measuring the circumference of the Earth, we started by verifying that our rulers were accurate.

-But, we’re not just concerned about the students improving, we also care about the teachers, whether they be parents, professionals or health care workers.
-So, we also conduct interviews with teachers and facilitators to see if they think our book and curriculum is fun and easy to implement.
+But, we’re not just concerned about the students improving, we also care about the teachers, whether they be parents, professionals or healthcare workers.
+So, we also conduct interviews with teachers and facilitators to see if they think our book and curriculum are fun and easy to implement.
 Spoiler alert: They do!
 Better yet, teachers report that our program increases the overall school climate.
 Wow!

 Below, we are excited to share some highlights of our research with you!